amarpan/how-to-write-a-README/README.md

    </div>
    <p>
-      This tutorial and template describes how to write a GA SEI Bootcamp Project README in HTML and GitHub-flavored Markdown in 20 minutes or less.
+      This tutorial and template describes how to write a coding bootcamp project README in HTML and GitHub-flavored Markdown in 20 minutes or less.
    <p>

 </div>